-Ubisoft has open-world pedigree.
-We need only look at Watch Dogs 3, which weathered a maelstrom of criticism but altogether offered an immersive and vibrant rendition of San Francisco.
+Ubisoft has an open-world pedigree.
+We need only look at Watch Dogs 3, which weathered a whirlpool of criticism but altogether offered an immersive and vibrant rendition of San Francisco.

 The hope is that by marrying Ancil’s proven ability to craft compelling narratives and Ubisoft’s exponentially impressive technical prowess, Beyond Good and Evil 2 will live up to fan expectations while retaining the character and charm that characterized the original.